Viraj-prog/-ease/README.md

-# -ease
+# @ease
-An app that helps people carpool and buy groceries.
+Trips and deliveries at your convenience.